Overview

 Travel Period

-June 2025 - November 2027
+October 2025 - November 2027

 IMPORTANT INFORMATION

-3. Nationals from the United States need a visa to enter Bolivia and you we highly recommend you obtain this visa in advance from your nearest Bolivian consulate or embassy.
+4. Nationals from the United States need a visa to enter Bolivia and you we highly recommend you obtain this visa in advance from your nearest Bolivian consulate or embassy.
 Not obtaining the visa in advance is likely to cause long delays at the border.
 Please see the 'Passport and Visas' section of the Essential Trip Information.

-4. A single supplement is available if you’d prefer not to share a room on this trip.
+5. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement excludes Days 2 and 3 (Amazon Jungle), Days 6, 7 and 8 (Camping), Day 12 (Lake Titicaca, Homestay), Days 17 and 18 (Dormitory), and Day 22 (Overnight bus) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

-6. As you can choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), there is a small chance you may be the only traveller on your selected option.
+8. As you can choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), you may be joined by other Intrepid and/or non-Intrepid travellers.
+There is also a small chance you may be the only traveller from your group on your selected option.

-7. We highly recommend you take US Dollars with you to Argentina and change it locally.
+9. We highly recommend you take US Dollars with you to Argentina and change it locally.
 While ATMs are widely available, there is a daily limit for withdrawals and the exchange rate does fluctuate.

-8. This trip includes a domestic flight within Argentina.
+10. This trip includes a domestic flight within Argentina.
 The luggage allowance is 15kg for check in luggage.
 Should you wish to bring heavier luggage it is possible to increase your allowance by paying a fee at check in.

-3. Nationals from the United States need a visa to enter Bolivia and you we highly recommend you obtain this visa in advance from your nearest Bolivian consulate or embassy.
+4. Nationals from the United States need a visa to enter Bolivia and you we highly recommend you obtain this visa in advance from your nearest Bolivian consulate or embassy.
 Not obtaining the visa in advance is likely to cause long delays at the border.
 Please see the 'Passport and Visas' section of the Essential Trip Information.

-4. A single supplement is available if you’d prefer not to share a room on this trip.
+5. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement excludes Days 2 and 3 (Amazon Jungle), Days 6, 7 and 8 (Camping), Day 12 (Lake Titicaca, Homestay), Days 17 and 18 (Dormitory), and Day 22 (Overnight bus) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

-6. As you can choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), there is a small chance you may be the only traveller on your selected option.
+8. As you can choose different ways of reaching Machu Picchu (Inca Trail, Quarry Trail or Train), you may be joined by other Intrepid and/or non-Intrepid travellers.
+There is also a small chance you may be the only traveller from your group on your selected option.

-7. We highly recommend you take US Dollars with you to Argentina and change it locally.
+9. We highly recommend you take US Dollars with you to Argentina and change it locally.
 While ATMs are widely available, there is a daily limit for withdrawals and the exchange rate does fluctuate.

-8. This trip includes a domestic flight within Argentina.
+10. This trip includes a domestic flight within Argentina.
 The luggage allowance is 15kg for check in luggage.
 Should you wish to bring heavier luggage it is possible to increase your allowance by paying a fee at check in.

 Read More